sagemathinc/cocalc/two/README.txt

      This will not use templating.

-   * Backend (backend.py) -- this *is* the Python process the user is interacting with, and it is also the socket.io server.
+   * Backend (backend.py) -- this *is* the Python process the user is interacting with, and it is *also* the socket.io server.
 This design enables tight fast interaction between the client and this process.
+It's also amazingly flexible and powerful taking this approach.
+(It's conceivable we may have to change to two processes and named pipes, but hopefully not.)

    * ProcessSpawner (process_spawner.py) -- Ensures that a Process is
      running for each contributing user on a contributing VM.
 When a